HamadMulti/taskhorizons/README.md

 # TaskHorizons

 **TaskHorizons** is a modern, full-featured task and project management platform built with **Django** and **TailwindCSS**.
-It offers seamless user authentication, robust task tracking, productivity analytics, and an intuitive UI—all designed for teams and individuals who want to get things done efficiently.
+It offers seamless user authentication, robust task tracking, productivity analytics, and an intuitive UI all designed for teams and individuals who want to get things done efficiently.

 ## Project Structure
 ```bash